pollfish/docs/webplugin.md

     The Position where you wish to place the Pollfish indicator.
     There are four different positions: {TOP_LEFT, BOTTOM_LEFT, TOP_RIGHT, BOTTOM_RIGHT}
     Defaults to BOTTOM_RIGHT
+3.  <span class="params">uuid (optional)</span>
+    Uuid for callback to your server
-3.  <span class="params">debug (optional)</span>
+4.  <span class="params">debug (optional)</span>
     Sets Pollfish in debug mode
     Set true to enable debug mode (for development), set false to set Pollfish in release mode.
     Defaults to false
-4.  <span class="params">uuid (optional)</span>
-    Uuid for callback to your server
 5.  <span class="params">survey_format (optional)</span>
     Works only in debug mode
-    This parameter is used during development to check different types of surveys.
+    This parameter is used during development to check integration with different survey formats.
     Acceptable values are (defaults to 0):

-    - Basic Survey: 0
+    - Basic: 0
-    - Playful Survey: 1
+    - Playful: 1
     - Random: 2
     - 3rd-party: 3